2025 Storm Events in Chicago

 - Ventilation critical - 1 sq ft per 150 sq ft attic area to prevent ice dams

-- Federal tax credits up to $1,200 for ENERGY STAR qualified cool roofing materials
+- Federal tax credits available for ENERGY STAR qualified cool roofing materials

 The Windy City earns its nickname with wind gusts regularly reaching sixty miles per hour, while its position in the shifting Tornado Alley brings additional severe weather risk.
 Chicago receives an average of thirty-eight inches of snow annually, creating heavy loads that strain roofing structures and contribute to the formation of ice dams along roof edges.
 When melting snow refreezes at the eaves, water backs up under shingles and can cause significant interior damage.